IBM/hl7-parser-cloud-function/README.md

 ```
   {
-     "error":"ERROR: The input json object is null"
+     "error":"The input json object is null"
   }
 ```